Body Bumpin' (Yippie-Yi-Yo)

 "Body Bumpin' (Yippie-Yi-Yo)" is a song by American R&B group Public Announcement.
-It was released as the first single from their debut studio album All Work, No Play (1998).
-It became Public Announcement highest charting song on the US Hot 100 chart where it peaked at number 5.
+It was released as the first single from their sophomore studio album All Work, No Play (1998).
+It became Public Announcement's highest charting song on the US Hot 100 chart where it peaked at number 5.
 The song made the Top 40 chart in the UK, peaking at number 38.
 This is the first song released by the group without singer R. Kelly.

 Music video

 The video is directed by Public Announcement.
 There is both a video for the remix and the original.